genFD/code-journey-intro/01-language-mastery/JS/concepts/00-foundations/00-Intro/variables.md

 console.log(accountBalance) // Output: 1000000
 ```

-ℹ️ About (console.log)
+> ℹ️ About (console.log)

-Much of the work the computer does with our code is invisible to us by default.
-If we want to see things appear on our screen, we can print, or log, to our console (a panel that displays messages) directly.
+> _Much of the work the computer does with our code is invisible to us by default.
+If we want to see things appear on our screen, we can print, or log, to our console (a panel that displays messages) directly_.
-the `console` keyword followed by `.log()` is the way we print, or log, to the console.
+> _the `console` keyword followed by `.log()` is the way we print, or log, to the console._

-ℹ️ About (variable reference)
+> ℹ️ _About (variable reference)

-We can reference a variable in our program by using the variable name: console.log(accountBalance).
+> We can reference a variable in our program by using the variable name: console.log(accountBalance)._

 **⚠️ IMPORTANT ⚠️: if we don’t assign a value to a variable declared using the `let` keyword it will be automatically initialized with a value of `undefined`:**